samkearney/esta-ngl/docs/tutorial/introduction.rst

 Interfaces define a contract of behavior for some portion of a device's functionality.
 They provide a standardized way of controlling and/or observing some atomic portion of functionality on a device.
+Interfaces enable the representation of the hierarchy of a device, and provide a mechanism for grouping modular functionality.
+Interfaces are not intended to group properties by use case e.g. visualizers.

+An example of an interface hierarchy would be a color interface, containing two child interfaces: additive color mixing and a fixed color wheel.

 **********
 Properties
 **********

 A property is a single controllable and/or observable piece of data.
 Properties standardize how data is interpreted, how data can be accessed, and any constraints on the value of data.

 **********************
 Definition vs Instance